 Having experienced six years of primary-school exams with two kids, here are my takeaways as a parent:

 - Primary school students need guidance to prepare for exams.

 - School teachers don’t necessarily teach them how to prepare for tests or exams.
 That means we parents have to assume that responsibility.

 - Tutors are NOTreliable resources to yield positive results for your child.
-No offence meant for the tutors.
-Many work really hard, but as parents, you need to check that your child is making progress in his learning, otherwise it is just a waste of time and money.
+No offense meant for the tutors.
+Many work really hard, but as parents, you need to check that your child is making progress in his learning, otherwise, it is just a waste of time and money.

 - Good grades depend on YOUR child’s learning styles and academic inclinations.

 - Being a nonchalant mom (relax and let the kids study on their own) or a tiger mom (assessment pusher) does not bode well for the parent-child relationship or the children’s esteem when it comes to their grades.